FelixGerberding/mca-hackathon-2024/README.md

 ## Idea

-This project was used as part of a 2 day hackathon in a small friend group.
+This project was developed to be used during a 2 day hackathon in a small friend group.
 It implements a small websocket-based game.
 Idea is that each attendee implements their own bot contesting in various tournament rounds throughout the hackathon.